Spotflow-One/react-spotflow-checkout/README.md

           phone: "09090909090",
           productId: "9e0808304344834034",
           productName: "Leagues Pass",
-          merchantKey: "<This is your Merchant Key generated for you Merchant on Spotflow> <sk_test_f998479c0eedhXXXXXXXXXXXXXXXX>"
+          merchantKey: "<sk_test_f998479c0eedhXXXXXXXXXXXXXXXX>"// <This is your Merchant Key generated for you Merchant on Spotflow>
         }}
         actionText="Pay Money"
       />